pythonwithalex/mynotes/C/myguide.md

 #### argc, argv

-Argc is the number of arguments passed to the C program on execution.
-If none are passed, argc is 1 because it is always passed its own name. argv is an array that holds these arguments.
+**argc** is the number of arguments passed to the C program on execution.
+If none are passed, argc is 1 because it is always passed its own name.

+**argv** is an array that holds these arguments.
+They are char pointers ( aka, char *).
+You can think of them as an array of arrays(null terminated arrays, aka strings).

 when checking arguments for flags, do